 - a single tumour no more than 5cm across

-- a single tumour 5 to 7cm across and has not grown for at least 6 months
+- a single tumour that is 5 to 7cm across and has not grown for at least 6 months

-- 5 small tumours, each one no larger than 3cm across
+- no more than 5 small tumours, each no larger than 3cm across

-A liver transplant is not useful if the cancer has spread out of the liver, because there will be cancer cells left behind in the body after the operation.
-So the operation would not get rid of all the cancer.
+A liver transplant is not an option if the cancer has grown into a blood vessel or spread outside of the liver.
+This is because there would still be cancer cells left behind in the body after the operation.
+So the operation wouldn't get rid of all the cancer.

-You may not be able to have a liver transplant if you have very severe liver cirrhosis.
-Your specialists will have to judge whether you would be well enough to get through the operation and recovery period.
-If not, a transplant may not be in your best interests because there would be too big a risk of not surviving the operation.
+You might not be able to have a liver transplant if you have very severe scarring of the liver (cirrhosis).
+Your specialist will have to decide whether you would be well enough to get through the operation and recovery period.

 Assessment for a liver transplant

-Before you can have a transplant you have an assessment to check how well you liver is working and whether a transplant is the best treatment for you.
-You usually have these as an outpatient but may need a short stay in hospital for this.
+Before a transplant you have an assessment to check how well your liver is working and whether a transplant is the best treatment for you.
+You usually have these tests as an outpatient but you may need a short stay in hospital.

-Having a liver transplant involves a lot of careful preparation from a number of different health care workers.
+Having a liver transplant involves a lot of careful preparation from different health care professionals.
 You'll meet these people during the assessment.
-Take this time to get to know them and ask as many questions as you want to.
-That is what they are there for and it is best that you go into the operation feeling well prepared.
+Take this time to ask as many questions as you want to.
+This helps you go into the operation feeling well prepared.

-You'll need to have several more tests before your surgery, if you and your doctor decide to go ahead with the liver transplant.
-This may mean going into hospital a few days before your operation.
+You'll have several more tests before your surgery, if you and your doctor decide to go ahead with the liver transplant.
+This might mean going into hospital a few days before your operation.